JapaneseMayonnaise/shimbaofficial-gatsby/src/pages/growthLogResources/posts/my-root-filesystem-became-97percents-full.md

 - Overheat issue

 ## (1) My laptop spec
 My laptop has hybrid memory system where it has 32GB SSD and 512GB PCIe SSD.
 So in total I had roughly 540GB memory space, which was obviously more than enough.
-If I had a ton of pictures or downloaded movies, I would've only moved those to external HDD but all I had on this machine were local directory for my JavaScript projects.
+If I'd had a ton of pictures or downloaded movies, I would've only moved those to external HDD but all I had on this machine were local directory for my JavaScript projects.
 And yet, my root directory said it's full already only after 3 months.
 I use Pop!OS only because my leptop somehow kept rejecting everything else I tired to install - Ubuntu, Linux Mint, Debian, Manjaro,CentOS.
 It's still a mystery till this day.

 ## (2) How I identified the cause of the issue
 On [Ask!Ubuntu](https://askubuntu.com/questions/767267/deleting-core-dump-folders-files-in-root-partition-for-space), someone suggested this command ```sudo du -hx / | sort -h``` that shows major files, its size, and its location to see what exactly was consuming the partition mounted on ```/```